RobotDisco/robotdisco.github.com/_posts/2015-01-25-dear_those_who_may_be_be_concerned_about_the_motifs_in_my_tweets_tldr_im_all_right_its_political_and_literary.md

 If you’re not depressed or an immigrant.
 I don’t expect people to grok this.
 Don’t even bother, these are my secret rules that you have no part in.
 Even as an immigrant or as someone who is depressed, I have to assume our experiences are different enough that I can only get perhaps an abstract sense.
 I can feel a limited kinship, but these are often the kinds of things we must face independently.

 But not alone.
-Those people in category b) … they friend me out of nowhere.
+Those people in category 2 … they friend me out of nowhere.
 They sit beside me having only seen me at social events.
 They read my twitter or Facebook and they flash me a secret understanding.
 “I know what you’re talking about.
 I’m glad you’re saying it.”

 I don’t like talking about my good qualities.
 That’s goes against my Catholic brainwashing.
 So does talking about my struggles.
 If I don’t eat my life when there are children starving in Africa.
 Or women dealing with the glass ceiling.
 Or indigenous people and/or black people who I will rarely, if ever, see as a peer in my cushy professional class.
 Intersectionality has been a pretty great replacement for catholicism.
 Privilege is a pretty good replacement for original sin.
 If I believed in anything, I would be so thankful to it/them that the only oppressions I face are ones my own brain creates, and that I struggle in society because of its ambivalence, not its bigoted hostility.
 I’m so safe in this world, except from myself.